jlelong/LaTeX-Workshop-wiki/FAQ.md

 ## Auto build LaTeX results in always twice or infinite loop

 There is a possibility that LaTeX Workshop detects changes on files by build scripts during the build process and starts a new build process.
 That results in unintended multiple build processes.
 See [#2237](https://github.com/James-Yu/LaTeX-Workshop/issues/2237) and [#2487](https://github.com/James-Yu/LaTeX-Workshop/issues/2487).
 In that case, please change the setting [`latex-workshop.latex.autoBuild.run`](https://github.com/James-Yu/LaTeX-Workshop/wiki/Compile#latex-workshoplatexautobuildrun) to `"onSave"`.

+## With TikZ, builds result in an infinite loop

+When builds result in an infinite loop with TikZ or other advanced packages, please replace `-interaction=nonstopmode` with `-halt-on-error` in your recipe.

 ## Large bibtex files are ignored